-We see the same thing in Acts, when Peter and the apostles were jailed for preaching and explained to the Jewish council of elders who Jesus was by saying, “He is the one whom God exalted to His right hand as a Prince and Savior, to grant repentance to Israel, and forgiveness of sins.”
-In this passage it is Christ who grants repentance, specifically to Israel.
+We see the same thing in Acts when Peter and the apostles were jailed for preaching and explained to the Jewish council of elders who Jesus was.
+He explained that Jesus was, “the one whom God exalted to His right hand as a Prince and Savior, to grant repentance to Israel, and forgiveness of sins.”
+In this passage, it is Christ who grants repentance.
 In Acts 3:26, Christ (God’s servant) was sent to bless Israel “by turning every one of you from your wicked ways.”
 This repentance was not granted just to the Jews, but also to us who are Gentiles (Acts 11:18).

-What is crucial to recognize from this is that genuine repentance is a God given gift.
-But this doesn’t mean we can’t seek repentance.
+Even though God grants repentance and we can’t repent without His work in us, this doesn’t mean we can’t seek repentance.
 In fact, we are commanded to repent in numerous places in the Bible (Matt 3:2, Mark 1:15, Acts 2:38, 3:19, 8:22, Rev 2:5, 16, 3:3, 19).
 Indeed, the very seeking of repentance may be an indicator that God is at work to grant repentance.
-This leads to a simple question: Have you sought repentance?
-Proverbs 28:13 explains starkly, “He who conceals his transgressions will not prosper, But he who confesses and forsakes them will find compassion.”
-Uncover your sin in prayer before the Lord, receive the forgiveness He offers in Christ and confess and forsake your old ways.
+The very knowledge of our need to repent comes as God’s Spirit applies His word in our heart.

-Repentance is dependent on the Lord’s
+Repentance is interdependence on the Lord